EvgeniiTitov/coding-practice/coding_practice/sample_problems/README.md

 Often when dealing with recursion etc, I accumulate results in a list/set and then pass it to the next call.
 However, often it is not necessary, just calculate a value.
-Say, when reaching a target value, there is no point accumulating numbers in a list and then passing it, just sum them up.
+Say, when reaching a target value, there is no point accumulating numbers in a list and then passing it, just sum them up, unless you need to know the combination (numbers that made up the sum)

 ```python
 def findTargetSumWays(self, nums: List[int], target: int) -> int: